- How do I get started with Z-Wave?

 Yes we do!
 Our Engineers are happy to run you through setting up and using your new Z-Wave Home Automation system after it is installed.
 We also offer free support and advice on any of our products.

 What is the difference between Z-Wave and Z-Wave Plus?

-Z-Wave Plus is the latest technology certification standard offered and gives you a high level of security and compatibility between products.
+Z-Wave Plus is the latest technology certification standard offered and gives you a high level of security and compatibility between products as well as an improved maximum “clear air line-of-sight” range of up to 150 metres.
 All Z-Wave and Z-Wave Plus certified products are fully interoperable.
 Z-Wave Plus has been optimized for easy set-up and installation.

 If I buy new Z-Wave Plus devices, will my old Z-Wave devices still work?

 Yes they will!
 Z-Wave Plus is backwards compatible with older Z-Wave devices.
 So the devices you bought today will work with the ones you bought 3 years ago; at least in some basic level.

 What is the range of Z-Wave Devices?